|Capital:||Monte Sant Ovidio|

 Uruguai is an autonomous province of Riu d'Archent in southeastern South America.
 Its known for being a tourism hub.
 Its many casinos in the town of Punta de l'Este draw particularly high numbers of tourists from around the world each year.

 Uruguai was an Aragonese colony.
 It was invaded by Portugal in 1819, an action that was supported by Paraná.
-In 1827 it went back to Riu de l'Argent as an autonomous province and since then enjoyed a great deal of autonomy, a status which was protected by Paraná and other former Portuguese colonies.
-Uruguai had its own foreign policy and in 1900 was one of the founders of the Lusoamerican Union.
-Under the government of dictator Esperanza Rios in Riu de l'Argent, however, the autonomy of Uruguay was pressured and decreased.
+In 1827 it went back to Riu de l'Argent as an autonomous province and since then enjoyed a great deal of autonomy, a status which was guaranteed by Paraná and other former Portuguese colonies in South America.
+Uruguai in 1900 was one of the founders of the Lusoamerican Union, unique among its fellow founder states as the rest are all sovereign countries.
+Under the government of dictator Asperanza Rius in Riu d'Archent, however, the autonomy of Uruguai has been steadily decreased.
 Various laws of Uruguai were revoked by the supreme court of Riu de l'Argent, unlike previously Riu de l'Argent did not consult the local parliament when appointing the new governor-general.
-Some politicians of Uruguay also accused Riu de l'Argent of intervening into the Uruguaian-Lusoamerican Union relations and affairs.
-Other nations of the Lusoamerican Union generally criticise such actions of Riu de l'Argent, thus straining the relations with that country.
-The "One Nation" ideal of E. Rios's Riu de l'Argent generally assumes that Uruguaians are a part of the Argentian nation; some politicians suggests that integration of Uruguai as a simple province of Riu de l'Argent might be the eventual goal of E. Rios.
+Other nations of the Lusoamerican Union generally criticise such actions of Riu de l'Argent, which has put strain on the relations between Riu d'Archent and all of Portuguese-speaking South America.
+The "One Nation" ideal of Riu d'Archent generally assumes that Uruguaians, as a part of the Argentian nation, no longer require autonomy from Buen Ayre.

 Map of Uruguai with neighbouring countries